evtimtakev/vtrail/README.md

 ## Introduction

-Vtrail is a versatile tool designed to scrape social media posts from platforms like Twitter, Reddit, and Stack Overflow.
+VTrail is a versatile tool designed to scrape social media posts from platforms like Twitter, Reddit, and Stack Overflow.
 It employs machine learning techniques to classify these posts based on sentiment and category, providing valuable insights for various applications.

 ## Features

-- Scrapes posts from Twitter, Reddit, and Stack Overflow.
+- Scrape posts from Twitter, Reddit, and Stack Overflow.
 - Classifies posts by sentiment (positive, negative, neutral).
-- Categorizes posts into predefined categories.
+- Categorize posts into predefined categories.
 - User-friendly web interface built with Angular.
 - APIs for seamless integration with other applications.